Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: An Optimization View: Squared Error Under a Stability Margin

 So far we have focused on the embedding prior $p_\sigma(x_{1:L})$ induced by causal attention.
 To model actual token sequences $y_{1:L}$, we will combine this prior with the standard transformer token likelihood \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20}:

 Here $p(y\mid x)$ is exactly what is used in practice: given embeddings (hidden states), the decoder head produces categorical distributions over tokens at each position.
-The prior $p_\sigma(x)$ is the new object made explicit by our latent-noise interpretation. \paragraph{MAP training objective.} In the full token model we view the categorical decoder as a likelihood and the embedding prior as a prior.
-Given a token sequence $y_{1:L}$, we estimate parameters by \emph{maximum a posteriori} (MAP):
+The prior $p_\sigma(x)$ is the new object made explicit by our latent-noise interpretation.

+\paragraph{MAP training objective.} In the full token model, we view the categorical decoder as a likelihood and the embedding distribution as a prior.
+Given a token sequence $y_{1:L}$, we estimate parameters by \emph{maximum a posteriori} (MAP) estimation:

-equivalently minimizing the negative log-posterior, which is precisely cross-entropy plus the prior-induced stability term (up to constants and weighting).
-In the next section we (i) specify $p(y\mid x)$ in the standard way, (ii) show how marginalizing the embeddings yields a well-defined sequence likelihood $p(y)$, and (iii) explain why it is important (for learning across multiple sequences) that $p(y)$ defines a consistent stochastic process (Kolmogorov-style) \citep{Billingsley95}.
-This will let us write down and optimize the augmented log-likelihood over pairs $\{(y^{(i)},x^{(i)})\}$, in which the margin/barrier term enters as a principled, model-implied regularizer.
-The key insight is that LLMs can be fit using the same training machinery; the only modification is the addition of the log-prior term, which is straightforward to incorporate and leads to more robust model fitting.
+which is equivalent to minimizing the negative log-posterior---precisely the standard cross-entropy loss augmented with our prior-induced stability term.
+The key practical insight is that LLMs can be fit using standard training machinery; the only modification is the addition of this log-prior regularizer, which is straightforward to incorporate and actively promotes robust model fitting.

-Section~\ref{sec:stochastic_process} introduces the full model $p(y\mid x)\,p_\sigma(x)$ and its marginal $p(y)$, and establishes consistency across sequence lengths (Kolmogorov-style), so the model assigns coherent probabilities to variable-length token sequences and datasets \citep{Billingsley95}.
+In the next section (Section~\ref{sec:stochastic_process}), we formalize the joint model $p(y\mid x)\,p_\sigma(x)$.
+We show that marginalizing out the embeddings yields a well-defined sequence likelihood $p(y)$.
+Crucially, we establish that this distribution satisfies Kolmogorov consistency across sequence lengths \citep{Billingsley95}.
+This property ensures the model assigns coherent probabilities to variable-length datasets, firmly grounding our training objective in stochastic process theory.